cameronbergh/ai_cult/README.md

 - anarchy rules.

 # the sacrament
-- sobriety is encouraged but yeah, its ketamine
+- sobriety is encouraged but yeah.
 - fiends are not okay.